revbayes/revbayes.github.io/tutorials/sse/bisse.md

 ---
-title: State-dependent diversification rate estimation in RevBayes
+title: State-dependent diversification with BiSSE and MuSSE
 subtitle: Inference using the binary/multiple state-dependent speciation and extinction (BiSSE/MuSSE) branching process
 authors:  Sebastian Höhna, Will Freyman, and Emma Goldberg
 level: 4